leapmotion/autowiring/devguide/Contexts.md

 * Autowire -- creates a "slot" for a type in a context, but does not create an instance of that type.
 If the resource already exists, the slot is assigned a shared pointer to the existing instance.
 Otherwise, the slot is filled when a suitable instance is created in the context or a parent context.
 You can use Autowire::NotifyWhenAutowired() to detect when the dependency is resolved.

-* AutoRequired -- Works like Autowired, but if no suitable instance of the specified type exists, AutoRequired attempts to create one by calling the default, zero-argument constructor.
+* AutoRequired -- Works like Autowired, but if no suitable instance of the specified type exists, AutoRequired attempts to create one.

-* AutoConstruct -- Works like AutoRequired, but forwards constructor arguments to the type constructor.

 * AutowiredFast -- Works like Autowired (only faster) if the resource already exists.
-However, if no suitable resource is found the dependency is not satisfied later.
-Use where performance optimaization is warrented and you know that the dependencies already exist.
+However, if no suitable resource is immediately found, the dependency is never satisfied.
+Use where performance optimization is warrented and you know that the dependencies already exist.

 Only one instance of a type can be autowired to a context.
 All slots created for the same type will be filled with a shared pointer to the same instance.

 The type specified in an autowiring declaration does not need to be a concrete type.
 If you autowire (but nor auto-require) a pure abstract type, for example, the dependency can be resolved by any concrete implementation of that type.
 However, if more than one concrete type already exists in a context, autowiring a common super type leads to an exception.
-Attempting to use AutoRequired for a type that cannot be constructed using the default constructor also leads to an exception.
+Attempting to use AutoRequired for a type that cannot be constructed also leads to an exception.